AntonBadaev/Rust_Server_Automated_Wipe_Script/README.md

-This script has been tested exclusively on Ubuntu 22.04 selfhosted server, and is designed for modded servers requiring weekly wipes.
+This script has been tested only on Ubuntu 22.04 selfhosted server, and is designed for modded Rust servers requiring weekly wipes.

 Here's how the script operates on Linux systems: